The History of NWFC

 By 1967, Leon was commuting to Portland to teach fencing on a regular basis.
 Colleen was hoping to convince Leon to move to Portland permanently, but he decided to stay in Seattle.

 Leon recruited his brother, Yves Auriol to help the team in 1971.
 Yves, also a fencing master, came to Portland and built on the foundation of his brother’s work.
-By 1972, with the backing of Colleen, Rocky Beach and Rosemary Lown, the Salle Auriol School of Fencing was created.
+By 1972, with the backing of Colleen, Rocky Beach, and Yves Auriol, the Salle Auriol Fencing Club Inc. was established.
+After the dissolution of Salle Auriol Fencing Club Inc. in 1980, Yves continued under the name of Salle Auriol School of Fencing.

 By the end of the decade, the Salle Auriol School of Fencing had earned 12 national championships and 22 world members.